 Interior design students must complete an internship in which the student works in the field gaining hands-on experience and earns academic credit .
 Internships are carefully supervised to assure that the student attains professional level experience.
 Students future career prospects are strongly enhanced by their on-the-job experiences before graduation.

 Students may complete this requirement during the academic year or during summer terms at any location of their choosing.
-The Interior Design Department provides placement assistance.
+The Interior Architecture and Design Department provides placement assistance.

-In the spring of each academic year, the Mercyhurst University interior design department hosts its annual exhibition of projects .
+In the spring of each academic year, the Mercyhurst University interior architecture and design department hosts its annual exhibition of projects .
 These projects are the culmination of 30 weeks of research and preparation over three terms.
 The exhibit is displayed in the Cummings Art Gallery on campus and is open to the public.
 An opening reception initiates the exhibition and invited guests include faculty, friends, family, professional designers and architects, and prospective employers.
-See examples of student work.

 State-of-the-art laboratory facilities are available for use exclusively by interior design students.
 Mercyhurst's on-campus design studios, materials lab, resource library, and state-of-the art computer labs with the latest computer aided drafting and design software provide students the technical expertise needed to enter the design industry.
 Studio spaces and laboratories are available to students 24 hours a day, seven days a week when the university is in session.